Text as data (Optional)

 Once the grammatical/function words have been excluded with the stopword list, the frequency chart shows more clearly what the speech was about.

-As we start to make sense of these word frequencies in Mandela’s speech, we should pause briefly and reflect on an important concept in computational analysis of text, namely frequency.
+Before we start to make sense of these word frequencies in Mandela’s speech, we should pause briefly and reflect on an important concept in computational analysis of text, namely frequency.

 Using Word Frequencies to Analyse Text